kumavis/data-flow-primitives/README.md

 [nomnoml-2-img]: https://cloud.githubusercontent.com/assets/1474978/20232637/7d301e76-a81e-11e6-89ac-d9d7ca1fc19e.png
 [nomnoml-2-link]: http://www.nomnoml.com/#view/%5B%3Creceiver%3E(in)%5D%0A%5B%3Cframe%3E%20transform%5D%0A%5B%3Csender%3E(out)%5D%0A%5B%3Creceiver%3E(in)%5D-%3E%5B%3Cframe%3E%20transform%5D%0A%5B%3Cframe%3E%20transform%5D-%3E%5B%3Csender%3E(out)%5D%0A

-* multichannel: you can wrap multiple channels in a single channel by wrapping the message with metadata
+* multichannel: you can wrap multiple channels in a single channel by wrapping the message with metadata. this is useful if you want to send multiple channels over a single network connection.

 ```js
 function multiplexTransform(originChannel, message) {